HarveyTapeworm/HarveyTapeworm/README.md

 ![3675b8da362e8fa5f38b4a2feed84ac7](https://github.com/user-attachments/assets/5d8d19ae-3291-49c6-81ca-2ed6189b8dfe)

 **Homestuck FD, don't even fucking subscribe to my GitHub.
 I'll ban you instantly.
 If my nickname says "HOMESTUCK - DNFI" but I'm wearing the Eridan skin OR ANY HOMESTUCK SKIN, that means I'm just wearing a skin that's 2 or 3 years old.
-I haven't been in the fandom for a long time.**
+I haven't been in the fandom for a long time.** BUT!
+I can make an exception for you if you are a Will Wood fan or are in any FD I am in.

 By the way, I always support victims, as long as it doesn't involve my hyperfixations (the same MSI), so if you've been accused of something, please don't be surprised if I stop talk with you.